grsmv/week/README.md

 ## Description:
-A simple gem to work with weeks as arrays of days numbers.
+A simple gem to work with weeks as arrays of date objects.
 It works with commercial dates (according to http://en.wikipedia.org/wiki/ISO_week_date).

 ## Usage: